Satori Katsu in

 Release, if you're lucky,

 sends you home.
-Through a field
+Through

 of yellow flowers.